Homeira Qaderi - Woman writer from Afghanistan under wars and the Taliban

 “(...)
 My colleagues from the Ministry of Education were sent on missions to provinces devastated by war.
 They never came back.
 We are back to where we started.
 Foreign forces used the country as a platform to achieve their objectives in the region, leaving us trapped by global terrorists.
 Think, as a woman, of a writer who has fought against extremism all her life… that is how I feel these days.
 Now all the artists are in a panic.
 Sometimes I feel like I am alone.
 I get frustrated and lose motivation.
 Most days I sit by the window in the morning and work on a new project.
 I look life straight in the eye...
 I reestablished contact with my Iranian writer friends.
 I even published three children's works with an Iranian publisher, and I hope to release them soon, during this war and terror. (...)”

-Homeira Qaderi, in an interview with IWP.
+Homeira Qaderi, in an interview for the IWP. |

 Homeira Qaderi, who resides outside of Afghanistan, is dedicated to writing and advocating for the rights of Afghan women.
 Her work and activism serve as an inspiration to many, both within and outside of Afghanistan.
 Alongside her literary career, she actively champions women's rights and education.
 She has been involved in various initiatives aimed at improving the living conditions of Afghan women and has publicly emphasized the importance of education and gender equality.
 Her influential voice in literature and activism is used to raise awareness and promote gender equality.
-Currently, she holds the position of ROBERT G. JAMES SCHOLAR FELLOW AT THE RADCLIFFE INSTITUTE OF ADVANCED RESEARCH AT HARVARD UNIVERSITY.
+Currently, she holds the position of ROBERT G. JAMES SCHOLAR FELLOW AT THE RADCLIFFEINSTITUTE OF ADVANCED RESEARCH AT HARVARD UNIVERSITY ֍

 ֎